kerojosh96/Josh-s-Data-Structures-Hand-Book/Tuple.md

 # Use Cases

-A Programmer might want a list of items which never change.
-For instance, for naming all of the months in a year or to naming video game charaters, a coder could use a tuple.
+A programmer might want a list of items which never change.
+For instance, for naming all of the months in a year or naming video game characters, a coder could use a tuple.

-It is not as good as \[what] \[why\].
+using a tuple is not very useful when items change.

 # Example